IIIF/cookbook-recipes/recipe/0466-link-for-loading-manifest/index.md

 Note when the content state is a plain URI, rather than a JSON object, it must not be [content-state-encoded](https://iiif.io/api/content-state/0.9/#62-content-state-encoding-and-uri-requirements).

+**However, the current specs do not provide a standardized approach to interpret URIs containing special characters, please see the issue https://github.com/IIIF/api/issues/2292 for a detailed explanation and updates regarding this issue.**

 ## Example

 To open the IIIF Manifest [https://iiif.io/api/cookbook/recipe/0001-mvm-image/manifest.json](https://iiif.io/api/cookbook/recipe/0001-mvm-image/manifest.json) in the Mirador viewer hosted at [https://projectmirador.org/embed/](https://projectmirador.org/embed/), we construct the link as follows: